A Minimal Agent for Automated Theorem Proving: Experiments

-\paragraph{Memory.} We mitigate this shortcoming by introducing a longer-term memory mechanism, which allows the agent to keep track of relevant information from past attempts and reduce the chances of entering in cycles.
-We explore two approaches: a history of past attempts with $n = 5$ , and a self-managed context, described in \cref{sec:architecture}.
-We find that both strategies yield a significant performance improvement as they enable a continued iterative refinement overcoming the shortcomings of the feedback process alone, as we show in \cref{fig:long_run}.
-However, letting the agent manage its own context yields better results in terms of performance, cost and stability, proving on average 7\% more theorems at a 20\% lower total cost (10\% for equal number of iterations) with half the dispersion between runs.
+\paragraph{Memory.} We mitigate some of the system's limitations by introducing a longer-term memory mechanism, which allows the agent to keep track of relevant information from past proof attempts.
+We explore two approaches: a history of the previous 5 past attempts, and a self-managed context, described in \cref{sec:architecture}.
+Both strategies yield significant performance improvements over the immediate iterative refinement, as we show in \cref{fig:long_run}.
+They allow the agent to spend more iterations addressing open goals to develop the proof by reducing the number of Lean errors it makes, as we detail in \cref{app:error_analysis}.
+Letting the agent manage its own context yields better results in terms of performance, cost and stability, proving on average 7\% more theorems at a 20\% lower total cost (10\% for equal number of iterations) with half the dispersion between runs.
 Thus, we settle for this memory management system.

-\paragraph{Tools.} We identify that the largest source of errors in the proposed proofs are related to misidentifying Mathlib \cite{mathlib} theorems and tactics.
+\paragraph{Tools.} We identify that the largest sources of errors in the proposed proofs are related to misidentifying or misusing Mathlib \cite{mathlib} theorems and tactics (see \cref{app:error_analysis} for details).
 We provide the agent with tools to search across the Mathlib library through our own LeanSearch implementation \cite{lean-search} (see \cref{sec:architecture}), as well as to look for information through the internet with Tavily search \cite{tavily-search}.
 We achieve the best performance with the addition of the search tools on top of the feedback and memory, although the improvement is not as significant as the previous two foundational elements of the agent (\cref{fig:long_run}).

-Finally, we run the Hilbert prover \cite{hilbertprover} on the same dataset, using its default configuration of iterations and recursion depth, and compute its pass@1 performance as a reference.
-While it vastly outperforms even the pass@40 of the base LLM, our architecture with the feedback mechanism alone and a budget of only 20 iterations already doubles the performance.
-By increasing the iteration budget to 100 samples, AxProverBase triples Hilbert's pass@1 performance with just the feedback mechanism, and quadruples it with the full system.